jasongitmail/super-sitemap/README.md

   `^/dashboard.*`, paginated URLs, etc).
 - 🚀 Defaults to 1h CDN cache, no browser cache.
 - 💆 Set custom headers to override [default headers](https://github.com/jasongitmail/sk-sitemap/blob/main/src/lib/sitemap.ts#L34):
-  `sitemap.response({ headers: {'cache-control: '...'}})`.
+  `sitemap.response({ headers: {'cache-control: '...'}, ...})`.
 - 🫡 Uses [SvelteKit's recommended sitemap XML structure](https://kit.svelte.dev/docs/seo#manual-setup-sitemaps).
-- 🤷 Note: Currently, uses priority `0.7` and `changefreq` daily for each item.
-  [Google ignores `priority` and `changefreq`](https://developers.google.com/search/docs/crawling-indexing/sitemaps/build-sitemap#xml) and these could be excluded to save KB, but I kept them for now in case it improves compatibility by dumber bots.
+- 💡 Google, and other modern search engines, [ignore `priority` and `changefreq`](https://developers.google.com/search/docs/crawling-indexing/sitemaps/build-sitemap#xml) and use their own heuristics to decide when to crawl your routes.
+As such, these properties are not included by default to minimize KB size and enable faster crawling.
+Optionally, you can enable them by specifying your preferred values like this: `sitemap.response({changefreq:'daily', priority: 0.7, ...})`.
 - 🧪 Well tested.
 - 🫶 Built with TypeScript.